ifrunruhin12/ifrunruhin12/README.md

 - Diving deep into **systems programming** & **Rust internals**
 - Experimenting with tools that redefine dev experience
-- Building projects that I’d actually use myself
+- Building open-source projects that *actually make an impact*
+- Managing large community and moving forward with everyone to a greater future

 ---